olimorris/pyscoutfm/README.md

 ### Generating the Scout Report

-By default, the tool comes with a default [config](src/PyScoutFM/config/config.json) file along with some sensible [ratings](src/PyScoutFM/config/ratings.json).
+By default, the tool comes with a default [config](src/pyscoutfm/config/config.json) file along with some sensible [attribute weightings](src/pyscoutfm/config/weightings.json).
 We will use those but tweak the `import-path` option to match the location from step 5:

 6. In your terminal application run the command: